-For any cyber security specialist who’s due a pay review, recently published threat reports make worthwhile reading.
+For any IT security specialist who’s due a pay review, recently published threat reports make worthwhile reading.
 The latest annual roundup from FireEye confirms the Cyber Security Skills Gap as one of the biggest risks facing businesses.
 Specialists in this area are dubbed a “scarce resource” – and (assuming they know their stuff) are definitely worth hanging on to…

 Here, we take a closer look at what’s driving this gap – and what this means for businesses, employees and anyone who’s thinking about topping up their cyber security credentials…